DavidF-Dev/Unity-DeveloperConsole/README.md

 # In-game Developer Console for Unity
 This asset provides an <b>in-game developer console</b> (debug console) for Unity projects, allowing developers or users to execute commands or view incoming Unity messages (i.e. Debug.Log, errors, etc.)

+The dev console has a user-friendly look, inspired by Valve's Source engine console and Discord's user-interface.

 ## Setup
 Simply import the package into your project and you're good to go.
 No additional setup is required.
 - Import via the Unity package manager.